 Dr. Isselbacher received her A.B.
 Degree with honors from Harvard College in 1981 and her Medical Degree from Boston University School of Medicine in 1985.
 She completed her medical internship and residency in 1989 at Mount Auburn Hospital, a Harvard teaching hospital in Cambridge, MA.
 She is also a diplomate of the American Board of Internal Medicine.

-Dr. Isselbacher has been a member of the Harvard Medical School faculty since 1991, where she has enjoyed mentoring students and resident doctors.
+From1991 to 2012, Dr. Isselbacher was a member of the Harvard Medical School faculty, where she enjoyed mentoring students and resident doctors.
 She has a special interest in woman’s health, but enthusiastically cares for both men and women.

 The quality of medical care that Dr. Isselbacher provides – continues to excel with over 25 years practicing primary care.
 This is made evident through her unwavering commitment to improving and maintaining the health of each patient.